The M/S Estonia Accident investigation

 01.04-01.10

-Ship is still stable with about 15° list but is losing buoyancy at a rate of 100-150 tons/min.
+The Estonia is still stable and the list is temporarily reduced to 10°, when more water flows in that facilitates evacuation, but the ferry is losing buoyancy at a rate of 100-150 tons/min.

 Aft end of main/deck 2 comes under water.
 The superstructure aft starboard ramp is open a little and is submerged.
 Water flows onto deck 2 (the car deck) through the aft ramp opening.

-Vessel trims on the stern.
-With water on deck 2 aft in the superstructure vessel can now heel more than 18° while sinking.
+The Estonia trims on the stern.
+With water on deck #2 aft in the superstructure vessel can now heel more than 18° while sinking.
 The superstructure is no longer effective.

 01.15